At Resurrection University, our support extends well beyond the classroom.

 Making an Appointment

 If you prefer to meet with one of the Personal Counselors specifically, you may also contact Susan Siokos or Nicole Wuerl directly via their ResU email or phone.
+The Personal Counselors will do their best to accommodate your request, however, scheduling is based on availability.

 If you are experiencing an emergency, please call 911 or visit your nearest hospital’s emergency department.